cefn/watchable/packages/nevermore/README.md

 `intervalMs` number in the options.
 The default value of `intervalLaunches` is `1` launch per interval.

-A _**timeout**_ `Strategy` always accepts jobs, wraps them in a timeout job (that throws an error if the job hasn't settled before `timeoutMs`) before passing the job to downstream strategies.
+A _**timeout**_ `Strategy` wraps jobs in a timeout job (throwing an error if the job hasn't settled before `timeoutMs`) then passes the job to downstream strategies.
 On receiving a settlement (fulfilment, rejection or timeout) it unwraps the timeout job, yielding a `JobSettlement` pointing to the original job, not the substitute.
 To activate this strategy, provide a `timeoutMs` number in the options and remember your wrapped function may now throw a nevermore `TimeoutError`.

 A _**retry**_ `Strategy` repeatedly calls failing jobs until the number of failures equals `retries`.
 It wraps jobs in a retry job before launching them,